Helene Recovery Resources & Updates

 Current Volunteers

 A.T. volunteers have once again demonstrated their incredible dedication to the Trail and A.T. community in response to Helene.
 Thank you to Club members outside the impacted areas who have reached out to offer their help!
-Local Clubs, the ATC, and public land managers are working together to assess damage to the Trail, though some sections still remain closed.
+Local Clubs, the ATC, and public land managers are working together to repair damage to the Trail, though some sections still remain closed.

 Local Clubs and the ATC are recruiting volunteers to assist with repair and recovery work, with a special need for certified chainsaw and crosscut sawyers.
 Check our website for current volunteer opportunities or connect with your ATC staff contact or your Club RPC representative for more information.
 You can also email volunteer@appalachiantrail.org.